 Measured frequency response on tweeter axis and published in brochure .
 I’m was quite happy with a resemblance.
 Let’s ignore for now that dip at 1kHz.
 We will find out later what’s going on there.
 I can’t imagine anyone listening to these speakers at these “+3dB Mid, +2dB High” settings.
 I could barely listen to a sweep test tone as my ears started hurting immediately.

 What an unpleasant sound this poor driver produced!
 And who would’ve thought that being air tight is so important…(pun intended).
 After closer inspection it was clear what was happening.
 Textile surround is heavily impregnated with this viscous goop (something phenolic resin based?).

 It was meant to make textile air tight and dampen surround, but during last 25 years it has slowly flowed down and accumulated on bottom part filling all those waves.
 This has blocked cone movement in that area and after some time textile just gave up.
 Repair is quite simple.

 First we have to remove excess impregnation.
-Hair drier and fat tweezers does wonders here.
+Hairdryer and fat tweezers work wonders here.
 Just be very careful not to make any more holes in a surround.
 Next we apply several coatings of rubberized PVA adhesive that you can buy on various online shops and auctions.
 Usually it’s called something like “speaker repair glue”.
 Plain PVA paper glue will suffice too, but longevity will degrade because PVA is too hard when fully cured.